 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 Throughout the last decade, Paraguay has been one of the fastest growing economies in Latin America.
 Over the last fifteen years, the economy grew by an average of 3.9 percent per year, handily outpacing much larger countries in the region.
-Driven mostly by a rise in exports of agricultural commodities, shipments of soy, cereals, and meat now account for almost a quarter of Paraguay’s economic output and more than 69 percent of its total exports.
-Despite this growth, high poverty, inequality, and rampant corruption remain major challenges.
+This consistent growth decelerated from 2019 to 2022 due to extreme climate events, the COVID-19 pandemic and the war in Ukraine.
+The drop in exports of agricultural commodities, and the suspension of meat exports to Russia are the principal causes of the deceleration.
+Although, Paraguay is one of the countries that has best coped with COVID-19 pandemic due to its macroeconomic discipline, it continues to struggle with high poverty, inequality, and rampant corruption.

-The service sector, including restaurants and hotels, transportation, financing, and retail, accounted for 48.3 percent of GDP.
-Agriculture, forestry, fishing, mining and cattle ranching created 11 percent of the wealth, with industry constituting another 18.5 percent.
-Construction, water and electricity accounted for 15.2 percent, and taxes on products the final 7 percent of GDP.
+In 2021, the service sector, including restaurants and hotels, transportation, financing, and retail, accounted for 49.0 percent of GDP.
+Agriculture, forestry, fishing, mining and cattle ranching created 10.3 percent of the wealth, with industry constituting another 19.6 percent.
+Construction, water and electricity accounted for 13.7 percent, and taxes on products the final 7.5 percent of GDP.

-Raw agriculture commodities accounted for 35.5 percent of the $8.5 billion in exports in 2020.
-Total exports of agricultural goods accounted for 68.3 percent of total exports in 2020.
-Paraguay is the world’s largest exporter of organic sugar, second-largest producer and exporter of stevia, fifth-largest soy producer, and ninth-largest beef exporter by volume.
+Raw agriculture commodities accounted for 37.8 percent of the $10.55 billion in exports in 2021.
+Total exports of agricultural goods accounted for 72.6 percent of total exports in 2021.
+Paraguay is the world’s largest exporter of organic sugar and renewable energy, second-largest producer and exporter of stevia, third-largest exporter of yerba mate, fourth-largest exporter of soy, and eight-largest beef exporter by volume.

 Paraguay’s large pool of young workers—47 percent of Paraguay’s population is 25 or under, and 29 percent is 15 or under— is an untapped resource and favors labor-intensive industry sectors.